 You can view the exact dates for when you'll be able to register each semester on the University Registrar's website.

-All SSS students can print for free in the Student Support Services computer lab in DuBourg Hall, room 16.
+All SOAR students can print for free in the SOAR computer lab in DuBourg Hall, room 16.
 You can work on homework or research for papers and print out any necessary papers, notes and articles.
 Students can use the computer lab and print Monday through Friday, 8:30 a.m. to 5 p.m. when DuBourg 16 is open.

-Students who are part of the TRIO-Student Support Services program have two unique scholarship and grant opportunities available to them, Grant Aid and the Dr. Johnson Book Award.
-Both can be very competitive and come with their own set of restrictions.
+Students who are part of the SOAR program have some unique scholarship and grant opportunities available to them: Grant Aid, the Summer Tuition Discount, and the Dr. Johnson Book Award.
+These can be very competitive and come with their own set of restrictions.

 - Are in their freshman or sophomore year of college, and